Headless Raspberry Pi Installation for Beginners

 After making the customizations on the settings we are ready to go, click ‘Save’ and press ‘Write’.
 The Imager will ask for permission to access the selected disk and it will wipe all data on the selected disk so being extra careful is beneficial.

-After the confirmation, all you need to do is waiting.
+After the confirmation, all you need to do is wait.

-Sometimes hostname won’t work because of a couple of different reasons, or sometimes we need our Raspberry Pi’s IP address for some other reason.
-Angry IP Scanner is my favorite network scan tool for this job.
+Sometimes hostname won’t work for a couple of different reasons, or sometimes we need our Raspberry Pi’s IP address for some other reason.
+Angry IP Scanner is my favourite network scan tool for this job.
 After you download and install Angry IP Scanner, open it and click ‘Start’.
 It will automatically check all IPs between the network IP range.
 Here is our Raspberry Pi.